 Height: Around 5.24 inch

 Weight: 3477 g 7.66 lb Lid Weight: 1503 g 3.3 lb

 Thickness: 3.82 mm

 Le Creuset is slightly lighter due to its thinner sidewall.
 However, I think this was done on purpose.
 A lot of complaints from people is about the weight of the pot.
 To try and maintain performance, it seems like Le Creuset compensated for this by making its base thicker.
 Although I will say that Tramontina will retain its heat better.

 Tramontina vs Le Creuset Dutch Oven Thoughts

-I think that Le Creuset dutch oven is better designed.
-Although there is some benefit from Tramontina, specifically the handle and thickness.
-Overall, Le Creuset has a more utilitarian shape.
+Overall I think that Le Creuset dutch oven is better designed.
+They strike a perfect balance of weight and performance.
 It is slightly wider, letting you sear more food in less batches.
 Also the color and the Enamel coating is more durable than Tramontina.
-Not only that, it is made in france, where as Tramontina is made in China.
-Now, whether that is worth 2-3x the cost, that is up to you.
+Not only that, it is made in France, where as Tramontina is made in China.
+However, you cannot beat the value and performance that Tramontina has.
+Whether Le Creuset is worth 2-3x the cost, that is up to you.
 If I was on a budget, I would go for Tramontina.
-If you want the best dutch oven money can buy, Le Creuset will win hands down.
+But if you want the best dutch oven money can buy, Le Creuset wins hands down.